loighic/truth-tables/tt_HW01--characteristic_tts.md

 Type the main logical operator for the given TFL sentence in the space provided.
 (Use ~, v, & , ->, and <->.)<br>
 Hit `enter` (not &ldquo;Submit&rdquo;).<br>
 Type the main logical operator for the sub-sentence that's in red.
-Hit `enter`.<br> Repeat until finished (when the box turns green and the check mark appears).<br>
+Hit `enter`.<br> Repeat until finished.
+(You're finished when the box turns green and the check mark appears).<br>
 **Then submit the problem.**

 ~~~{.SynChecker .Match system="magnusSL"  points="10" late-credit="9"}